2019 English Channel Piper PA-46 crash: Aircraft

 The aircraft involved was a Piper PA-46 Malibu, a six-seat type equipped with a single piston engine, registered in the United States as N264DB, serial number 46-8408037.
 The aircraft was manufactured in 1984.
 The Certificate of Registration had been issued on 11 September 2015.

 Ibbotson and Sala had expressed misgivings about the aircraft they were using.
 In a telephone conversation after landing at Nantes, Ibbotson described it as "dodgy" and recounted how he had heard a bang while they were mid-channel.
-And in a WhatsApp audio message just after takeoff on the return flight, Sala said "I am now on board a plane that seems like it is falling to pieces...
+In a WhatsApp audio message sent just before takeoff on the return flight, Sala said "I am now on board a plane that seems like it is falling to pieces...
 If you do not have any more news in an hour and a half, I don't know if they need to send someone to find me.
 I am getting scared!"
 Cardiff City had offered Sala a commercial flight from Paris, but he said that he had made alternative arrangements and would be training with his new teammates on the morning after the flight.

 The aircraft was registered to a trustee, the Southern Aircraft Consultancy in Bungay, Suffolk, United Kingdom.